The Unbounded Denominators Conjecture: Generalization to vector-valued modular forms

+We restrict that form from~$\PSL_2(\Z)$ to its index-$6$ torsion-free subgroup~$\Gamma(2) / \langle \pm I \rangle$.
+The remarks immediately preceding the statement of the theorem-under-proof construct a rank~$6n$ local system with integrable connection~$(\mathcal{E},\nabla)$ over the modular curve~$Y(2) = \spec{\Z[x,16/x,1/(1-16x)}]$.
+The monodromy representation of that local system is the homomorphism~$\rho|_{\Gamma(2)} : \Gamma(2) \to \GL_n(\C)$.
+As we study the specific component function~$F_j$ and its monodromy unfoldings in this local system, upon replacing the range~$\GL_n(\C)$ by a lower-dimensional general linear group, we lose no generality in assuming that the local system is irreducible.

-The transition is as follows.
-By taking the componentwise product $F(\tau)g(\tau)( \lambda(\tau) / 16\Delta(\tau/2))^{\frac{k+k'}{12}}$, where we choose a non-zero scalar-valued modular form $g(\tau)\in \Z[[q]]$ of weight $k'$ such that $12 \mid k+k'$, and restricting the full modular group to its subgroup $\Gamma(2)$, we reduce to the case $k = 0$ of local systems on $Y(2) \cong \mathbb{P}^1 \setminus \{0, 1/16, \infty\}$.
-Without loss of generality upon passing to a factor, we may assume that local system to be irreducible.
-The holomorphic vector bundle with integrable connection admitting $F$ for its horizontal sections is indeed meromorphic at the cusps of $Y(2)$ due to the existence of the $q$-expansion of $F$.
-Hence $F$ is a solution of a rank-$n$ system of first-order linear homogeneous ODEs over $\Q[\lambda, 1/\lambda, 1/(1-\lambda)]$.
-By the theorem of the cyclic vector, see~\cite[\S~III.4]{DworkGerottoSullivan}, there is an irreducible linear differential operator $L$ over $\Q(\lambda)$ without singularities on $Y(2) = \mathrm{Spec} \, \Z[\lambda, 1/\lambda, 1/(1-\lambda)]$ and such that all $n$ component functions $F_1, \ldots, F_n$ are formal solutions of the linear homogeneous ODE $L(f) = 0$.
-Since one of these (namely, $F_j$) has a $\lambda = 0$ formal expansion in $\Z\llbracket q \rrbracket = \Z \llbracket \lambda/16 \rrbracket$, Chudnovsky's theorem~\cite[Theorem~VIII.1.5]{DworkGerottoSullivan} implies that $L$ satisfies the Galo\v{c}kin (finite global operator height $\sigma(L) < \infty$) condition~\cite[VII.2.(2.3) on page~227]{DworkGerottoSullivan}, hence by the Bombieri--Andr\'e theorem~\cite[Theorem~VII.2.1]{DworkGerottoSullivan}, $L$ satisfies the Bombieri (finite generic global inverse radius $\rho(L) < \infty$) condition~\cite[VII.2.(2.1) on page~226]{DworkGerottoSullivan}, and is therefore globally nilpotent.
-At this point Katz's local monodromy theorem~\cite{Katz} (see also~\cite[Theorem~III 2.3 (ii)]{DworkGerottoSullivan}) proves that $L$ has quasi-unipotent local monodromies.
-Now by the semisimplicity condition on $\rho $ in Definition~\ref{df vvmf}, it follows that in fact the $x = 0$ local monodromy of $L$ has finite order.
-The result then follows on applying Theorem~\ref{ODE form} to $f(x) = F_j(\tau)$. \end{proof}
+With these reductions, we have realized our original~$\PSL_2(\Z)$ vector-valued modular form component~$F_j \in \Z\llbracket q \rrbracket = \Z \llbracket \lambda/16 \rrbracket$ of interest as one of the~$6n$ component power series in a complex Puiseux series vector solution to an irreducible rank-$6n$ system of first-order linear homogeneous ODEs over $\Q[\lambda, 1/\lambda, 1/(1-\lambda)]$.
+One of the components --- namely, $F_j$ --- in the solution vector to this irreducible linear differential system is a~$G$-function~\cite[page~xiii]{DworkGerottoSullivan}.
+David and Gregory Chudnovsky's fundamental~$G$-functions theorem~\cite[Theorem~VIII.1.5]{DworkGerottoSullivan} implies that this linear differential system~$(\mathcal{E},\nabla)$ satisfies the Galo\v{c}kin (finite global operator height $\sigma(\nabla) < \infty$) condition~\cite[VII.2.(2.3) on page~227]{DworkGerottoSullivan}, hence by the Bombieri--Andr\'e theorem~\cite[Theorem~VII.2.1]{DworkGerottoSullivan}, it satisfies the Bombieri (finite generic global inverse radius $\rho(\nabla) < \infty$) condition~\cite[VII.2.(2.1) on page~226]{DworkGerottoSullivan}, and is therefore globally nilpotent.
+At this point Katz's local monodromy theorem~\cite{Katz} (see also~\cite[Theorem~III 2.3 (ii)]{DworkGerottoSullivan}) proves that $(\mathcal{E},\nabla)$ has quasi-unipotent local monodromies.
+Since, as we already observed from Remark~\ref{expansion form of the regular singularities condition}, our local system~$(\mathcal{E},\nabla)$ also has semisimple local monodromies, it follows that these local monodromies have finite order.